 International Student Financial Aid

-Although the University of Mount Union does not offer full-tuition financial aid to international students, we do offer need-based financial aid and academic merit awards to qualifying students.
+The University of Mount Union does offer need-based financial aid and academic merit awards to qualifying students.

 The International Award is given automatically to non-native English speaking applicants who qualify based on a review of a student’s English language proficiency level at the time of acceptance.
 To qualify for the International Award, applicants must be admitted as an F-1 degree seeking student and hold a valid I-20 form which will be issued by Mount Union.
 The award amounts are the following: